-The Board and each committee have express authority to retain outside advisors, including (i) an independent compensation consultant to advise the Compensation Committee, and (ii) separate financial and legal advisors to represent the Special Committee.
+The Board and each committee have express authority to retain outside advisors, including (i) an independent compensation consultant to advise the Compensation Committee, and (ii) separate financial and legal advisors to represent the independent directors, from time to time.

 Compensation Review.